AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

 ## The `CodeSnippet` class

-The `DelSole.VSIX.SnippetTools.CodeSnippet` class represents a .snippet file compliant with the [Code Snippet Schema Reference](https://msdn.microsoft.com/en-us/library/ms171418.aspx).
+The `DelSole.VSIX.SnippetTools.CodeSnippet` class represents a .snippet file compliant with the [Code Snippet Schema Reference](https://msdn.microsoft.com/en-us/library/ms171418.aspx) and, with the exception of namespaces and references, a .json snippet file.
 The following code demonstrates how to create a code snippet:

   ```csharp
             CodeSnippet myCodeSnippet = new CodeSnippet();